ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 ...
 ```

-We only allow `YAMLRegExpTree` to work with regexp_tree dicitionary layout.
-If you want to use other sources, please set variable `regexp_dict_allow_other_sources` true.

 **Source**

 We introduce a type of source called `YAMLRegExpTree` representing the structure of Regexp Tree dictionary.
 An Example of a valid yaml config is like: